kotalilyy/clock/README.md

 # JavaScript Clock

 You know what time it is!
 Time for more JavaScript!
-Check this clock out to see the current time.
+Check this clock to see the current time.

 <img width="482" alt="rsz_clock" src="https://user-images.githubusercontent.com/77229281/126064993-f46ec4e2-8d49-49c4-9a9d-9c8fd86a43a3.png">